zlovtnik/dispo-rusty/frontend/src/services/README.md

   retry: {
     maxAttempts: 2,
     baseDelay: 500,
-The HttpClient uses AbortController to cancel requests that exceed the timeout.
-This prevents memory leaks and zombie requests.
     maxDelay: 5000
   },
   circuitBreaker: {
     failureThreshold: 3,
-- **Current:** Tokens stored in localStorage (XSS vulnerability)
-- **Recommended:** Use httpOnly cookies if backend supports it
-- **Alternative:** Store in memory only (lost on page refresh)

     resetTimeout: 30000
-When using cookies, ensure backend implements CSRF tokens and include them in requests.
   }
 });
-Configure CSP headers to prevent XSS attacks:

 // Use custom client
 const result = await fastClient.get('/api/fast-endpoint');
 ```

+### Notes

+- **Circuit Breaker Behavior**: When the circuit breaker is open, requests fail immediately without hitting the network.
+This prevents wasting resources on a failing service.
+- **Exponential Backoff**: Prevents overwhelming a recovering service with retry requests.
+Use custom configuration for time-sensitive operations.
+- **Timeout Handling**: The HttpClient uses AbortController to cancel requests that exceed the timeout.
+This prevents memory leaks and zombie requests.
+- **Security Considerations**:
+  - **Current:** Tokens stored in localStorage (XSS vulnerability)
+  - **Recommended:** Use httpOnly cookies if backend supports it
+  - **Alternative:** Store in memory only (lost on page refresh)
+  - When using cookies, ensure backend implements CSRF tokens and include them in requests
+  - Configure CSP headers to prevent XSS attacks

 ## Storage Conventions